-As a seaside city located on Aquidneck Island, this New England gem is abundant with rich history, glorious cuisine and endless opportunities to get lost in its unique culture.
+As a seaside city, there are many incredible things to do in Newport RI in this New England gem that is abundant in rich history, glorious cuisine, and endless opportunities to get lost in its unique culture.
 I’m fortunate enough to live less than an hour’s drive away and every visit leaves me wanting to come back for more – I just can’t get enough!

-There is so much to see and do, it can be difficult to narrow it down to the highlights, but I’ll do my very best in sharing my favorite things to do!
+If you’re looking for what to do in Newport RI, it can be difficult to narrow it down to the highlights, but I’ll do my very best in sharing my favorite Newport RI things to do!

 Are you ready for one of the most charming walks you’ve ever been on?
-The Newport Cliff Walk has it all.
-At 3.5 miles long it’s crazy how much a relatively moderate coastal walk can captivate each and every one of your senses.
+One of the top things to do in Newport RI, The Newport Cliff Walk is only 3.5 miles long; it’s crazy how much a relatively moderate coastal walk can captivate each and every one of your senses.
 From hearing the oceans waves colliding into the coastline and smelling the subtle scent of seashells on one side to seeing the magnitude of wealth and architectural wonder of the Gilded Age mansions on the other!

 An alternative, which I personally prefer, is on Narragansett Avenue by the Forty Steps entrance which is where I would normally begin my walk south.
 Whilst this entry point is paid parking on the street, there are also portable restrooms here which is always a bonus for me with the amount of coffee I drink!

 There are a couple of other options along the way for entering and exiting the Cliff Walk – just pick the one that is right for you!
 I absolutely love starting at Forty Steps because the stony staircase leads to a spectacular view of the ocean – perfect photo opportunity or romantic spot for a proposal at sunset!
 Being able to wander directly in the shadow of these incredible mansions is truly wonderful, and helps transport your imagination back in time to the glitz and glamour this era oozed in.

-The majority of the Cliff Walk is paved so it’s ideal for all ages and abilities and there are a number of benches along the way for you to sit and take in a breath of the fresh coastal air whilst you admire the views and tranquillity around you.
+The majority of the Cliff Walk is paved so it’s ideal for all ages and abilities and there are a number of benches along the way for you to sit and take in a breath of the fresh coastal air whilst you admire the views and tranquility around you.
 As you head further south on the walk, you will begin to notice it gradually becoming quite rugged and rocky near the last section of the walk from Ledge Road to Bellevue Avenue.
 This can make the last mile of the walk a bit more challenging, especially if it’s wet.
 Therefore, it’s super important to be aware of your surroundings and feel comfortable and safe as some of the cliff drops can reach 70ft!

 TIP!
 Don’t make the same (now funny) mistake I made on my first trip there and think the route is 3.5 miles there and back!
 If you want to do the full route which includes the walk back again, remember the total mileage will be double!
 It’s definitely worth remembering if you’ve come to the Cliff Walk in your car and will need to walk back again.
 A great alternative though is to hop on one of the local buses to return back to your starting point!